 Enter the Apple M1X processor

-Moving Apple computers away from Intel processors is an ongoing process, with the first M1-powered Macs landing last November.
+A central theme of the fresh Macs will be Apple’s next processor.
+This is the second step in moving macOS computers away from Intel processors, coming a year after the first M1-powered Macs landed last November.
 The next step involves Apple’s second-generation chip.
 It’s supposedly an improved version of the original, likely dubbed the M1X.

 The M1 Macs blew everyone away with their killer combo of power and efficiency.
 These enhancements should bring considerable performance gains for regular and graphics-intensive tasks.
-And that could benefit every Mac at the Apple October event.
+And that could benefit every Mac at Apple’s October Unleashed event.

 Redesigned 16-inch and 14-inch MacBook Pros